Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

 \section{Matrix Adaptive Methods}

-Here, we develop a class of matrix adaptive methods without using matrix decompositions.
-This introduces an additional challenge: a dense matrix-valued preconditioner may be too costly to store.
-We address this by enforcing the preconditioner to be \emph{structured} -- specifically, Kronecker-factored. \Cref{eq:root_free_update} seems to suggest that the optimizer's preconditioner $\vS$ must have the same structure as the curvature approximation $\vH$, so that the structure is maintained under the update.
-Thus, an additional structural projection is often needed when using incompatible structures.
-A common approach to solve the projection sub-problem is to introduce a \emph{sequential} inner loop.
-However, this increases the iteration cost due to the use of the loop.
-A prime example is Newton-CG which requires a computationally expensive Hessian-vector product at each iteration in the loop when the curvature approximation is the Hessian.
-Instead, we consider an inner-loop-free approach while allowing the curvature approximation $\vH$ has an arbitrary structure.
-To do so, we decouple these concepts and formulate how to use the chain rule to incorporate arbitrarily structured curvature approximations into a class of structured preconditioners.
-Inspired by approximate second-order methods like KFAC and Shampoo, we then develop new matrix methods (inverse-free Shampoo) with a Kronecker-factored preconditioner.
+We develop a class of matrix adaptive methods without using matrix decompositions for training with mini-batches.
+This introduces another challenge: a dense matrix-valued preconditioner may be too costly to store.
+We address this by enforcing the preconditioner to be \emph{structured}; specifically, Kronecker-factored.
+We use Eq.~\eqref{eq:root_free_update} to incorporate curvature information from previous iterations, especially for training with \emph{mini-batches}.
+This is needed as we want to approximate full-batch curvature information.
+This curvature aggregation is also useful to handle the ill-conditioning issue mentioned in Sec.~\ref{sec:first_order_view} when mini-batch curvature denoted by $\mathcal{H}$ is a gradient outer product $\vH$.
+Unfortunately, Eq.~\eqref{eq:root_free_update} suggests that the optimizer's preconditioner $\vS$ must have the same structure as the curvature approximation $\mathcal{H}$, so that the structure is maintained under the update.
+Thus, an additional projection step is needed when $\mathcal{H}$ has an incompatible structure.
+For instance, the outer product structure in $\mathcal{H}$ when $\mathcal{H}=\vH$ is incompatible with the Kronecker-factored structure in $\vS$.
+It is common practice to introduce a \emph{sequential} inner loop to solve an optimization sub-problem at the projection step.
+However, this increases the iteration cost.
+Prime examples are the Frank-Wolfe method and Newton-CG \citep{nocedal1999numerical}.
+One idea to avoid using such an inner loop is to use a customized approximation such as Shampoo \citep{gupta18shampoo} on a case-by-case basis.
+Instead, we consider a \emph{generic} approach to aggregate \emph{arbitrary} curvature information \emph{without} an inner loop.

-We start with the Bayesian learning rule (BLR) \citep{khan2017conjugate,khan18a,zhang2018noisy, lin2020handling,lin2021tractable,lin2023simplifying, tan2021analytic,khan2023bayesian}.
-As discussed in Sec.~\ref{sec:second_order}, if the product coincides with our empirical Fisher, we can view the outer product as a Hessian approximation.
-This second-order view allows us to extend the BLR originally developed for Newton's method.
-The BLR views the preconditioner $\vS$ in \Cref{eq:root_free_update} as an inverse covariance of a Gaussian, and the curvature approximation as a partial derivative.
-This perspective not only allows the preconditioner and the curvature approximation to have their independent structures, but also allows matrix adaptive methods to become \emph{inverse-free} by reparameterizing the preconditioner as the inverse covariance.